-Sr. Type of Customer Documents/papers to be obtained No. 1 Individual A photocopy of any one of the following valid identity documents; manuada (I) Computerized National Identity Card (CNIC) issued by NADRA.
-(II) National Identity Card for Overseas Pakistani (NICOP) issued by NADRA.
-(III) Pakistan Origin Card (POC) issued by NADRA.
-(IV) Alien Registration Card (ARC) issued by National Aliens Registration Authority (NARA), Ministry of Interior (local currency account only).
-(V) Passport; having valid visa on it or any other proof of legal 2 Sole-proprietor (i) Photocopy of identity document as per Sr. No. 1 above of the proprietor. (ii) Registration certificate for registered concerns. (iii) Sales tax registration or NTN, wherever applicable. (iv) Certificate or proof of membership of trade bodies etc, wherever applicable. (v) Declaration of sole proprietorship on business letterhead. (vi) Account opening requisition on business letter head 3 Partnership (i) Photocopies of identity documents as per Sr. No. 1 above of all the partners and authorized signatories. (ii) Attested copy of 'Partnership Deed' duly signed by all partners of the firm. (iii) Attested copy of Registration Certificate with Registrar of Firms.
+Sr. No. Type of Customer Documents/papers to be obtained 1 Individual A photocopy of any one of the following valid identity documents; (i) Computerized National Identity Card (CNIC) issued by NADRA. (ii) National Identity Card for Overseas Pakistani (NICOP) issued by NADRA. (iii) Form-B/Juvenile card issued by NADRA to children under the age of 18 years. (iv) Pakistan Origin Card (POC) issued by NADRA. (v) Alien Registration Card (ARC) issued by National Aliens Registration Authority (NARA), Ministry of Interior (local currency account only). (vi) Valid Proof of Registration (POR) Card issued by NADRA. (vii) Passport having valid visa on it or any other proof of legal stay along with passport (foreign national individuals only).
+2 Sole-proprietor (i) Photocopy of identity document as per Sr. No. 1 above of the proprietor. (ii) Registration certificate for registered concerns. (iii) Sales tax registration or NTN, wherever applicable. (iv) Certificate or proof of membership of trade bodies etc. wherever applicable. (v) Declaration of sole proprietorship on business letterhead. (vi) Account opening requisition on business letter head.
+3 Partnership Photocopies of identity documents as per Sr. No. 1 above of all the partners and authorized signatories. (ii) Attested copy of 'Partnership Deed' duly signed by all partners of the firm. (iii) Attested copy of Registration Certificate with Registrar of Firms.
 In case the partnership is unregistered, this fact shall be clearly mentioned on the Account Opening Form. (iv) Authority letter from all partners, in original, authorizing the person(s) to operate firm's account.

-ompanies/ orporations (a) Resolution of Board of Directors for opening of account specifying the person(s) authorized to open and operate the account (not applicable for Single Member Company); (b) Memorandum of Association; (c) Articles of Association (wherever applicable); Co orporations account (not applicable for Single Member Company); (b) Memorandum of Association; (c) Articles of Association (wherever applicable); (b) Memorandum of Association;(c) Articles of Association (wherever applicable); (c) Articles of Association (wherever applicable); (1) 0 .:(: .
-(1 (d) Certificate of Incorporation; (e) SECP registered declaration for commencement of business as required under Companies Act 2017; and (f) List(s) of Directors required to be filed under Companies Act 2017, as applicable. (ii) Photocopies of identity documents as per Sr. No. 1 above of all the directors and persons authorized to open and operate the account; (iii) For individual (natural person) shareholders holding 20% or above stake (10% or above in case of EDD) in an entity, identification and verification of such natural persons; and (iv) For legal persons holding shares equal to 20% or above in an entity, identification and verification of individual (natural person) shareholders holding shares equal to 20% or above of that legal person.
-5 Ag gents Accounts (i) Certified copy of 'Power of Attorney' or 'Agency Agreement'. (i Photocopy of identity document as per Sr. No. 1 above of the agent and principal. (i ii) The relevant documents/papers from Sr. No. 2 to 7, if agent or the principal is not a natural person.
-6 Bra anch Office or (i) A copy of permission letter from relevant authority i.e. Board aison Office of of Investment.
-Fo reign Companies (i i) Photocopies of valid passports of all the signatories of account. (i ii) List of directors on company letterhead or prescribed format under relevant laws/regulations. (i v) A Letter from Principal Office of the entity authorizing the person(s) to open and operate the account.
+4 Limited (i) Certified copies of: Companies/ (a) Resolution of Board of Directors for opening of account Corporations (a) Resolution of Board of Directors for opening of account specifying the person(s) authorized to open and operate the account (not applicable for Single Member Company); (b) Memorandum of Association; (c) Articles of Association (wherever applicable); (d) Certificate of Incorporation; (e) SECP registered declaration for commencement of business as required under Companies Act 2017; and (f) List(s) of Directors required to be filed under Companies Act 2017, as applicable. (ii) Photocopies of identity documents, as per Sr. No. 1 above, of all the directors and persons authorized to open and operate the account; (iii) For individual (natural person) shareholders holding 20% or above stake (10% or above in case of EDD) in an entity, identification and verification of such natural persons; and (iv) For legal persons holding shares equal to 20% or above of that legal person.
+5 Agents Accounts (i) Certified copy of 'Power of Attorney' or 'Agency Agreement'. (ii) Photocopy of identity document as per Sr. No. 1 above of the agent and principal. (iii) The relevant documents/papers from Sr. No. 2 to 7, if agent or the principal is not a natural person.
+6 Branch Office or Liaison Office of Foreign Companies (i) A copy of permission letter from relevant authority i.e. Board of Investment. (ii) Photocopies of valid passports of all the signatories of account. (iii) List of directors on company letterhead or prescribed format under relevant laws/regulations. (iv) A Letter from Principal Office of the entity authorizing the person(s) to open and operate the account.